Published Jul 20, 2022

 • Medicare Advantage plans will also cover CPAP machines and replacement supplies if the patient has been diagnosed with obstructive sleep apnea.

 A continuous positive airway pressure (CPAP) machine is a breathing device most commonly used to treat obstructive sleep apnea.
-It helps provide individuals with a steady flow of oxygen into the nose and mouth during sleep.
+It helps provide individuals with a steady flow of oxygen and air pressure into the nose and mouth during sleep.

 The risk of developing sleep apnea increases with age.
 Since most Americans become eligible for Medicare at age 65, sleep apnea may be a health concern.
 Does Medicare cover CPAP machines, however?